swichman/MPPTserver/README.md

-# victron_ve.direct
+# MPPTserver
-Nodejs project to connect to a Victron MPPT charge controller and display via web.
+Display the telemetry from the Victron MPPT charge controller and display via web using Nodejs.

 ## Installation